QingTian1927/SearTxT-and-Texter/README.md

 ## Installation
 Simply download the latest [release](https://github.com/QingTian1927/SearTxT-and-Texter/releases), extract the content of the `.zip` archive, and launch SearTxT or Texter with the appropriate executable.

+**Note:** Some anti-virus programs may falsely flag the executable as a virus and then quarantine it.
+To avoid this, you can either add the SearTxT directory as an exception, or completely disable the anti-virus software (not recommended)

 ### Texter-specific Requirements:
 Texter can only convert `.docx` files with the `pandoc` runtime installed, so make sure you download it using the `/pd` command prior to starting the conversion process.